ksreshetnikov/textcheck/README.md

-# textcheck
+# textScamFlag
-Project to check text for legitimacy
+Is my text a scam?